CoquiCoders/beta-book/more_user_testing_and_validation_phase/the_new_name.md

 Oh - and the domain name has to be available.

-If you’ve been following this blog you may have noticed us calling our app a few different things over the course of the year.
+We have been calling our app a few different things over the course of the year.

 There were dozens other proposed names that never saw the light of day.
 We've tried a lot.